Searchbreed

 See Spot & Tango

-What a German Shepherd actually costs year one
+What to budget for a German Shepherd in year one.

 Food (year one)